paulinohuerta/gawkRedis-doc/manuscript/07_sets.md

       delete A
       A[1]="myset1"; A[2]="myset2"; A[3]="myset3"
        # the next sdiffstore should returns 2
+      redis_sdiffstore(c,"mysetDiff",A)
-      redis_sdiffstore(c,"mysetDiff",A)  # members expeced in set mysetDiff: 55,c15
+       # expected members in set mysetDiff: 55,c15
+       #
        # for to show the results
+      ret=redis_smembers(c,"mysetDiff",MEMB)
-      ret=redis_smembers(c,"mysetDiff",MEMB) # 'ret' contains the return of 'smembers' of the resulting set
+       # 'ret' contains the return of 'smembers' and the
-       # now, the array MEMB contains the results
+       # array MEMB contains the results
       for(i in MEMB) {
         print MEMB[i]
       }